 - Muffins stay fresh covered at room temperature for up to 2 days or in the refrigerator for up to 1 week.

-Make ahead tip: For longer storage, freeze muffins for up to 3 months.
+- Make Ahead Instructions: For longer storage, freeze muffins for up to 3 months.
 Allow to thaw on the counter or defrost in the microwave.

-- Consult with pediatrician about any possible allergies your baby may have before trying.
-The only substitutions I've tried are listed in the ingredients, but feel free to play around with the recipe using your best judgement!
+- Important: Consult with pediatrician about any possible allergies your baby may have before trying.
+The only substitutions I’ve tried are listed in the ingredients, but feel free to play around with the recipe using your best judgement.

-- I usually prepare the muffins with 2 and 1/2 Tablespoons of coconut sugar.
+- Sugar: I usually prepare the muffins with 2 and 1/2 Tablespoons of coconut sugar.

-- I made the pictured muffins with finely diced apple and blueberries.
+- Add Ins: I made the pictured muffins with finely diced apple and blueberries.
 Apples get nice and soft, but the blueberries can be a little messy with little self-feeding hands.
-Noelle also enjoys them with diced strawberries.
+Our daughter also enjoys them with diced strawberries.

-- For standard size muffins: Spoon the batter into liners, filling them all the way to the top.
+- Standard Size Muffins: Add 1/3 cup oats to the recipe, adding them to the blender with everything else.
+Spoon the batter into liners, filling them all the way to the top.
 Top with a few oats, if desired.
 Bake for 5 minutes at 425°F (218°C) then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 16-17 minutes or until a toothpick inserted in the center comes out clean.
 The total time the standard size muffins take in the oven is about 22-23 minutes, give or take.